hdShang/arxiv-daily/docs/cs-RO/2025-05-17/papers/250511865v1-glover-unleashing-the-potential-of-affordance-learning-from-human-be.md

 ---
 layout: default
-title: GLOVER++: Unleashing the Potential of Affordance Learning from Human Behaviors for Robotic Manipulation
+title: "GLOVER++: Unleashing the Potential of Affordance Learning from Human Behaviors for Robotic Manipulation"
 ---

 # GLOVER++: Unleashing the Potential of Affordance Learning from Human Behaviors for Robotic Manipulation